tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 and control all things related to _how_ the contract is run.
 They are known as the [constitution committee] (CC)

 The CC has the power to change anything inside of the [contract constitution].
-In many cases, the CC will simply be the [asset issuer]. but this can be any number of different cases from a DAO, nominated list of keys to a single specific key.
+In many cases, the CC will simply be the [asset issuer].
+However, allowing the CC to differ from the asset issuer enables a number of other use-cases such as a DAO, a nominated list of keys, etc.

 ### The role of validator nodes
 [validator node]: #the-role-of-validator-nodes